dainsaint/dainsaint.com/src/pages/about.md

 ### long-term projects
 * working with [obvious agency](https://obvious-agency.com) on a dope theatrical ttrpg called [space opera](/space-opera)
-* actively looking to dm or play in actual play — [hit me up!](/email)
+* actively looking for opportunities in actual play on either side of the dm screen — [hit me up!](/email)

-### recent inquirer adventures
+### recent adventures
-* I made a [game about the I-95 horse](https://www.inquirer.com/news/philadelphia/inq2/horse-i-95-highway-game-20240222.html), and later [got to ride him](https://www.inquirer.com/life/inq2/i-95-horse-freeway-fletcher-st-urban-riding-club-20240412.html).
+* i made a [game about the I-95 horse](https://www.inquirer.com/news/philadelphia/inq2/horse-i-95-highway-game-20240222.html), and then i [got to ride him](https://www.inquirer.com/life/inq2/i-95-horse-freeway-fletcher-st-urban-riding-club-20240412.html).

 ### media i'm in love with
 * [x-men '97](https://gizmodo.com/x-men-97-cyclops-scott-summers-marvel-disney-plus-1851364191) is killing it.